Invincible Career®

 So, they took control and looked for opportunities outside of the company.
 It took a few months and several interviews, but they finally landed an executive role with a startup.
 That was the tipping point.

-Now, more and more opportunities surfaced.
-Recruiters were pinging them almost every day.
-An even larger opportunity presented itself.
+Now, more opportunities have surfaced.
+Recruiters ping them almost every day, and an even larger opportunity presented itself.

-It was a little scary, and it felt risky, but they decided to seize the chance to take on more responsibility than ever before.
-They landed the new job and the most significant role of their life.
+It was a little scary and risky, but they decided to seize the chance to take on more responsibility than ever before.
+They landed a new job, which was the most significant role in their life.

 7. Take bigger risks

-As my friend did, you have to take bigger risks while you can, before it’s too late.
+As my friend did, you have to take bigger risks when you can before it’s too late.
 This is similar to Retirement Planning 101.
 The earlier you can put more money into your retirement fund — and invest in higher risk/higher reward opportunities — the bigger the return will be in the end.

 8. Be careful with your loyalty

 When an employer treats you well, you should treat them well in return.
-Work hard and give your best to your job.
+Work hard and do your best at your job.

 But, for most people, staying in a job for too long has diminishing returns.
 On average, being employed at the same company for over two years will make you earn less over your lifetime — by about 50% or more.